evans-kim/behat-with-dusk/README.md

 # behat-with-dusk
 How to integrated Behat and Dusk simply.
-This way don't need Mink Extension.
+This way doesn't need Mink Extension.

 Let's install Behat and Laravel Dusk via composer.